 As defined under PMSBY, any accidents, death, and/or disability caused due to natural calamities are covered by the policy.
 However, the plan won't provide coverage against suicide and any deaths due to murder are will be covered under the policy.
 PMSBY also doesn't give coverage if there's an irrecoverable loss of eyesight or loss of one hand or foot.

-The cover is for a one-year period, starting June 1 to May 31 of the next year.
+The cover is for one year, starting June 1 to May 31 of the next year.
 The option to join/pay by auto-debit must be given by subscribers as written consent to the bank by May 31st of every year.
 Those who want to continue beyond the 1st year must give their written consent to the bank for auto-debit before May 31st for each successive year.

 The scheme can be availed by visiting Public Sector General Insurance Companies and other Insurance Companies, in collaboration with many banks.
 The banks are free to choose a different company for implementing the scheme for their subscribers.
 You can visit the bank and then fill in the form or you can download the form online and then submit it to your bank.
 You need to submit the form along with the Aadhar card.
 Some banks have also initiated an SMS-based enrolment facility for the scheme.
 You can also get enrolled in this scheme using internet banking.

 Following are the steps to enrol through SMS:

 Following are the steps to enrol through Net Banking:

 Indians who have a bank account and fall in the age group of 18-70 years are eligible to join the PMSBY.
 If the person has multiple bank accounts, then they may join the scheme using only one of the accounts.
 If the individual has a joint account, then all the members can avail of the scheme separately.
 Even the NRI’s are eligible to opt for the scheme but the claim benefit will be paid only in Indian Currency to them.